Submit your PIA and privacy questions:

 - Regulated members of the College and Association of Registered Nurses of Alberta (as of September 1, 2011).

-Operating as a custodian without an approved PIA does constitute a privacy breach.
+Operating as a custodian without an accepted PIA means you're not certain your clinic is operating in compliance with the law, and that you . likely haven't evaluated all of the business security risks facing your practice.
 In the case of a breach investigation, the governing body will first ask to see your PIA.
 A PIA is an internal document that can be used to defend the actions of a clinic in the event of a breach if that clinic was operating within the approved processes and procedures established within the PIA.

 What happens if a clinic doesn’t have a PIA?